quantumlib/Stim/doc/python_api_reference_vDev.md

                 the circuit over time.
 Includes annotations showing the measurement record index that each measurement writes to, and the measurements used by detectors.
+            "timeline-svg-html": A resizable SVG image viewer of the operations applied by the circuit over time.
+Includes annotations showing the measurement record index that each measurement writes to, and the measurements used by detectors.
             "timeline-3d": A 3d model, in GLTF format, of the operations applied by the circuit over time.
             "timeline-3d-html": Same 3d model as 'timeline-3d' but